Aasha Khosa/New Delhi

 “As I was recuperating after the Everest mission, I received a call from the office of Mamata Banerjee; her office wanted me to visit Bengal,” Nahida told Awaz the Voice.
 As luck would have it, on August 5, the Parliament passed the Bill on changing the status of J&K State – splitting it into two Union territories and scrapping its separate constitution and special status – and the resultant two months of restrictions on movement and telephone cut her off from the world.

-Unmindful of this, at 26, this gutsy Kashmiri woman has not only become the third person from J&K (Others include an Army man and a Police man) to scale the world’s top peak but also the first woman to set up an adventure company in the Union Territory.
+Unmindful of this, at 26, this gutsy Kashmiri woman has not only become the third person from J&K (Others include an Army man and a Policeman) to scale the world’s top peak but also the first woman to set up an adventure company in the Union Territory.

-Nahida’s story of the climb to the Everest and fame has all the elements of a thriller: Excerpts from her interview:
+Nahida’s story of the climb to Everest and fame has all the elements of a thriller: Excerpts from her interview:

 There I took a conscious decision that I have to do my best.
-Building mental and physical stamina is the key to becoming a good a climber.
+Building mental and physical stamina is the key to becoming a good climber.
 I would make sure to carry double the weight that others carried while training.

 When did you decide that it’s time for you to go to Everest?

-During the training, I was evolving a tough person physically and mentally.
+During the training, I was evolving into a tough person physically and mentally.
 One day while rippling, my hair got entangled in the hooks.
 I was dangerous.
-My coaches started panicking and were rushing to launch a rescue operation for me.
+My coaches started panicking and rushing to launch a rescue operation for me.
 I stayed calm and told them not to worry and I will manage.
 I did manage to free my hair and climb down safely.
 My coaches and teachers often said I was extraordinary.
 When I was getting trained and scaling some peaks, I knew Everest is my target.
 There was no way I would not go there.

-Tell us about the climb?
+Tell us about the climb.

 What problems did you face on the way to the summit?